 2. Pier 2 Art Center

 Pier 2 Art Center is an immense complex, spread over several old industrial warehouses right next to the port in the Yancheng District.
-Once a hive of fishing piers and international shipping trade, the area fell into disuse until it was revived in 2006.
+Once a hive of fishing piers and international shipping trade, this area of Kaohsiung fell into disuse until it was revived in 2006.

-From quirky pop-up shops (like the Moomin’s exhibition when we visited) to fun outdoor sculptures and murals, there is a lot to see here and it is one of Kaohsiung’s top things to do.
-Read our full blog on the Kaohsiung Pier 2 Art Centre.
+From quirky pop-up shops (like a Moomin’s exhibition when we visited) to fun outdoor sculptures and murals, there is a lot to see at Pier 2 Art Centre and it is one of Kaohsiung’s top things to do.

 3. Dome of Light, Formosa Boulevard MRT Station